BEROCHLU/deepseek-simplechat/README.md

 ## Features
 - Uses DeepSeek API for generating responses.
 - Maintains conversation history for context-aware replies.
-- Supports file content input using `::` syntax.
+- Supports only text file content input using pipe`␣|␣` syntax.
 - Displays responses in a visually appealing format using `rich` library.
 - Ollama or Hugging Face are not required.